Shippable/docs/sources/deploy/tutorial/continuous-deployment-to-google-kubernetes-engine-kubectl.md

 > Note: If you have already implemented optional steps from [Build and Push a Docker Image to Docker Hub](/ci/tutorial/build-push-image-to-docker-hub), then skip this step as you already have the image resource defined.

 ####b. `gitRepo` resource named `config_repo`
 Your Kubernetes config files will be placed in a repo and the assembly line needs to know where to find them.
-Add this yml to resources section of shippable.yml.
 For this e.g. configs are present in `https://github.com/devops-recipes/cd_gke_kubectl`

 Kubernetes config files for this app are [here](https://github.com/devops-recipes/cd_gke_kubectl/tree/master/specs)

 Detailed info about `gitRepo` resource is [here](/platform/workflow/resource/gitrepo).

 ####c. `cliConfig` resource named `gcp_cli`
 To be able to interact with Google Cloud Platform, you need to authenticate your gcloud cli.
 Shippable does this for you automatically when a `cliConfig` resource is present in a job.
-Create a `gcp_cli` resource by adding the following to the resources section of shippable.yml.

 Detailed info about `cliConfig` resource is [here](/platform/workflow/resource/cliconfig).

 ####d. `cluster` resource named `gke_cluster`
 This will contain the location of the Kube cluster.
-Create `gke_cluster` resource to provide that info by adding to the resources section of shippable.yml.

 `sourceName` is the name of the GKE cluster and `region` is where the cluster is present

 Detailed info about `cluster` resource is [here](/platform/workflow/resource/cluster).

 ###4.
 Define the `jobs` section of the shippable.yml
 A job is the actual execution unit of the assembly line.
-Here we are adding `deployBEAppKctl_GKE` by adding this to the jobs section of shippable.yml.

 In this job, we are going to do three things

 * First, we are going to prep the templatized kube files (wildcards APP_LABEL, APP_IMG & APP_TAG) with actual values from input resouces
 * Second, we are going initialize a connection to the cluster using gcloud